BiCCThor/mortar-examples/README.md

 1. [Signup for a Mortar account](https://app.mortardata.com/signup)
 1. [Install the Mortar Development Framework](http://help.mortardata.com/#!/install_mortar_development_framework)
-1. Clone this repository to your computer and register it as a project with Mortar:
+1. Clone this repository to your computer:

         git clone git@github.com:mortardata/mortar-examples.git
         cd mortar-examples
-        mortar register mortar-examples

-Once you've setup the project, use the `mortar illustrate` command to show data flowing through a given script.
-Use `mortar run` to run the script on a Hadoop cluster.
+Once you've setup the project, use the `mortar local:illustrate` command to show data flowing through a given script.
+Use `mortar local:run` to run the script locally on your own computer.

+### Registering your Mortar Project

+To register your Mortar project you will need to upgrade your Mortar account.
+You can view the available plans [here](https://app.mortardata.com/account#!/plans).

+All Mortar projects share a global namespace so for this example project you should prepend your id to the project name in order to avoid namespace collisions.

+        mortar register <your-id>-mortar-examples

+Once your project is registered you can run it on a Hadoop cluster using `mortar run <pig script> --clustersize <cluster size>`

+## Help

 For lots more help and tutorials on running Mortar, check out the [Mortar Help](http://help.mortardata.com/) site.